 License en Economie- (BAC + 4),

 2001, University of California Santa Cruz

 Bachelors Degree in Economics

-- License en Economie- “Un License’’ which takes 3 years to earn in France is the equivalent to a bachelor’s degree earned in 4 years from Canada or the US.
-Unlike North American University students, French students spend all 3 years focused on their major while in North America, students usually spend the first 2 doing general studies followed by 2 years of major study.
+- License en Economie- “Un License’’ which takes 3 years to earn in France, is the equivalent to a bachelor’s degree earned in 4 years from Canada or the US.
+Unlike North American University students, French students spend all 3 years focused on their major.
+In North America, students usually spend the first 2 doing general studies followed by 2 years of major study.

 - BAC: is short for Baccalauréat, the name of a French high school diploma. : There are so many different programs after secondary school in France, it is helpful to call out the number of years of higher education you hold.
 A “BAC +4” tells the hiring manager that I have 4 years of higher education (after high school).